Skip to the main content

 In surface land management, they:

-• Negotiate, establish, and interpret agreements to secure access to above-ground surface rights, working with:
+• Negotiate, establish, and interpret agreements to secure access to above-ground surface rights, which involves working with government agencies, landowners, and other companies

 • Maintain leases, licenses, and contracts